Val de Vie Estate: Cycling

 In 2017 the Estate became the official Grand Finale venue, the Champs-Elysées of the 700 km Absa Cape Epic.
 The 17th edition will take place from 15 to 22 March 2020.
 The Absa Cape Epic is the largest full-service mountain bike stage race in the world and the only eight-day mountain bike stage race classed as hors catégorie by the Union Cycliste Internationale (UCI).

+Retirement

+Val de Vie Evergreen, located in the heart of Val de Vie Estate, is South Africa’s safest retirement village.
+Residents live alongside families and younger professionals and have full access to the Estate’s facilities and security.
+Before Val de Vie Estate, Paarl was not considered a retirement destination.
+Val de Vie Evergreen changed that, turning the town into a deliberate choice for South Africa’s wealthiest retirees, alongside Stellenbosch and Franschhoek.

 Events

 An open-air concert by Andrea Bocelli and the Cape Town Philharmonic Orchestra attracted an audience of 12 000.

 Boyzone Irish singer Ronan Keating and Grand Slam golf veteran Gary Player hosted a charity event at Val de Vie raising R1,433,000 for The Gary Player Foundation and the Red Cross War Memorial Children's Hospital Oncology Unit.

 Wine

 The history of winemaking on the estate dates back to the 17th century when French Huguenot Abraham Andries le Roux employed his expertise in viticulture.
 L’Huguenot Vinoteque currently produces the Val de Vie and Polo Club labels.
 Val de Vie started producing Rhône-style wines in 2006, and is now the most comprehensive grower of Rhône varietals outside of France.

 A Chinese company, Perfect China, invested in the Val de Vie L'Huguenot wine estate, buying the 62 acre (25-hectare) wine farm with 21 ha of vineyards.

 The 25 ha under vine produce a variety of cultivars: Roussanne, Ugni Blanc, Durif, Cinsaut, Mourvedre, Shiraz, Carignan, Viognier, Clairette Blanche, Grenache Blanc, Grenache Noir and Merlot.
 The winery produces 5,000 cases per annum.

 The signature Val de Vie wine, is named after the Olympic Swimming Record Holder and Val de Vie Group Marketing Director, Ryk Neethling.